bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 </div>

 ## Internal Http Host
-By default, HTTP requests submitted by *NotifyBC* back to itself will be sent to the host of the incoming HTTP request that spawns such internal requests.
+By default, HTTP requests submitted by *NotifyBC* back to itself will be sent to *httpHost* if defined or the host of the incoming HTTP request that spawns such internal requests.
 But if config *internalHttpHost*, which has no default value, is defined, for example in file */server/config.local.js*

 ```js
 module.exports = {
   "internalHttpHost" : "http://notifybc:3000"
 }
 ```
-then the HTTP request will be sent to the configured host url.
+then the HTTP request will be sent to the configured host.
 An internal request can be generated, for example, as a [sub-request of broadcast push notification](#broadcast-push-notification-task-concurrency) described above. *internalHttpHost* shouldn't be accessible from internet.

 All internal requests are supposed to be admin requests.
 The purpose of *internalHttpHost* is to facilitate identifying the internal server ip as admin ip.